Comprehensive analysis of Windmill's strengths and weaknesses based on real user feedback and expert evaluation.

 Learning curve for teams transitioning from commercial no-code platforms

-Cloud pricing ($8/user/month) expensive for large teams compared to self-hosting
+Cloud pricing ($8/user/month) can become costly for large teams compared to self-hosting

 Enterprise features and professional services add significant cost premium